Ashutosh-Dubal/Toronto-housing-analysis/README.md

 On the other hand, the relationship between **bedrooms and price** wasn’t as strong as we initially assumed.
 The correlation coefficient hovered around **0.54**, a moderate value.
 This made sense upon deeper reflection — a one-bedroom condo downtown can easily outprice a multi-bedroom house in the suburbs. **Location**, rather than just bed count, likely plays a major role here.

 **Bathrooms**, interestingly, showed a **higher correlation with price** (**0.71**) than bedrooms did.
 This might be because additional bathrooms — such as powder rooms or guest baths — often signify higher-end layouts and greater comfort, adding more value per square foot than just another bedroom.
+Moreover, from a construction standpoint, bathrooms are significantly more expensive to build due to plumbing, fixtures, waterproofing, and finishing requirements.
+This could help explain why homes with more bathrooms tend to command a higher price — they reflect both greater functionality and higher investment.

 Another powerful variable was **CleanedSqft (square footage)**, with a correlation of **0.79** with price — the strongest of all the features examined.
 When combined with bathrooms (0.86 correlation with sqft), it’s clear that size and comfort together form the foundation of housing prices in Toronto.